-If you are male, of Turkish Cypriot background, over 18 years of age, and you stay longer than three months in northern Cyprus, you could be required to perform military service in northern Cyprus.
+If you're male, of Turkish Cypriot background, over 18 years of age, and you stay longer than three months in northern Cyprus, you may need to perform military service in northern Cyprus.
 If you could be affected, check with the

 relevant authorities before you travel.

-In some circumstances, periods of obligatory national service can be reduced by providing evidence of long-term residency in Australia.
-If you are or could be a dual national, you have not completed your national service obligations, and you are intending to stay in Cyprus longer than three months, get a copy of your movements into and out of Australia (Request for International Movement Records) from the
+In some circumstances, periods of national service can be reduced by providing evidence of long-term residency in Australia.
+If you are or could be a dual national, you haven't completed your national service obligations, and you're intending to stay in Cyprus longer than three months, get a copy of your movements into and out of Australia (Request for International Movement Records) from the

-Department of Immigration and Border Protection as evidence of your residency in Australia.
+Department of Home Affairs as evidence of your residency in Australia.

 Take out comprehensive travel insurance before you depart to cover overseas medical costs, including medical evacuation.